jusantana/GithubFetcher/README.md

 ### Prerequisites

-Node and Npm are needed for this program to work.
+Node and Npm are required for this program to work.
 Npm comes with node and can be downloaded from https://nodejs.org/en/download/.
 Alternatively, you can use the following commands to install Node.
 ```
 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -